 When the investor raises capital to buy policies, he incurs a certain amount of interest for the capital.
 When the rate of interest is less, he can invest more.
 This is also the case where an investor can even tolerate lower returns.

-A lot of people ask “what is my life insurance cash value?”
+Many people often ask, “What is my life insurance cash value?”
 Since the concept of a cash value can seem confusing, people may get confused when it is discussed without showing a visual of the figures.
 To help in clearing possible confusions, here is an example of how to calculate the cash value of life insurance.

 Policy type: Universal life insurance policy